VinayPrashanth/AWS/README.md

 # AWS
-AWS Projects I played with
+Here, you can find the architecture diagrams of the AWS projects i've played with in my day-to-day projects and in parallel.